Ranger802004/asusmerlin/wan-failover-readme.txt

 -	Ping Count:  This is how many consecutive times a ping must fail before a WAN connection is considered disconnected.
 -	Ping Timeout:  This is how many seconds a single ping attempt will execute before timing out from no ICMP Echo Reply “ping”.
 If using an ISP with high latency such as satellite internet services, consider setting this to a higher value such as 3 seconds or higher.
 -	WAN Disabled Timer:  This is how many seconds the script pauses and checks again if Dual WAN, Failover Mode, or WAN links are disabled/disconnected.
+- Boot Delay Timer: This is how many seconds System Uptime has to be before script begins checking WAN Status.
 -	QoS Settings are configured for each WAN interface because both interfaces may not have the same bandwidth (download/upload speeds).
 The script will automatically change these settings for each interface as they become the active WAN interface.
 If QoS is disabled or QoS Automatic Settings are being used, these settings will not be applied. o	WAN0 QoS Download Bandwidth:  Value is in Mbps o	WAN1 QoS Download Bandwidth: Value is in Mbps